 There are analog gateways and digital gateways.
 There are also VoIP gateways that connect VoIP traffic to GSM or CDMA wireless networks.
 A VoIP gateway is a valuable tool for large offices that are making the switch to business VoIP services but have the infrastructure in place that makes it expensive or impractical to switch entirely to VoIP.

 If voice traffic is coming (originating) from an IP network, the VoIP gateway will decompress and decode the signal for transmission across the PSTN.
 If the call is coming from the PSTN, the VoIP gateway will encode the traffic to be used over IP.

-Analog VoIP gateways connect between two and twenty four legacy phones.
+Analog VoIP gateways connect between two and twenty-four legacy phones.
 There are two types of analog gateways, FXO (Foreign Exchange Office), and FXS (Foreign Exchange Subscriber or Foreign Exchange Station).
 An FXS encodes a telephone for VoIP, and an FXO connects an entire line or hosted PBX to the POTS.
 In other words, an FXS connects one phone (per port) at a time, and an FXO works in tandem with an IP PBX in order to make (switch) phone calls to the PSTN.
-A digital VoIP gateway encodes digital devices, such as an ISDN or a PRI.
+A digital VoIP gateway encodes digital devices such as what an ISDN or a primary rate interface (PRI) might.

 Why would someone use a VoIP gateway?
 One chief reason is cost.
 It can be very expensive to change over an entire office to VoIP.
 Besides the cost of new phones, there is the PBX infrastructure, the IT support costs, and the time and money it takes to train everyone on the new equipment.
 Also, despite every effort to keep servers up and running, sometimes they do fail.